 People who are walking have little protection against motor vehicles, and the results of a collision can be serious.
 Pedestrian accidents often happen as the result of negligent, drunk, or otherwise distracted drivers.
 If you or someone you love has suffered injuries after being struck by a vehicle, you might have a legal right to seek compensation.
 A compassionate Mount Pleasant pedestrian accident lawyer could listen to your needs and work to identify effective legal options.
 Allow a dedicated personal injury attorney to share the burden and assist in the fight for fair compensation.
-Call today and set up a time for an initial legal consultation.

 All drivers assume a duty of responsibility while operating a motor vehicle.
 This duty involves acting in a manner that does not place themselves, other drivers, passengers, or pedestrians at risk.
 A failure by a driver to take necessary precautions and safety measures could result in an accident.
 Any victim of an accident who was behaving in a reasonable manner has the right to seek recovery for their damages under the legal theory of negligence.

 Negligence is a legal cause of action that permits injured individuals to bring claims against at-fault parties for damages in civil court.
 These claims are generally the result of accidents that led to a personal injury.
 Essentially, if a driver acted in a careless or reckless manner, and their behavior led to an accident, they could be deemed negligent.
 For a successful negligence case, a victim must prove that the driver was at fault for the accident which occurred.